 UPDATE: This post, Save Money Treating Fleas with Revolution, was originally published on July 9th, 2014.
 In response to some questions and comments I received, I completely updated it on July 4, 2019.

 How to Save Money on Revolution for Treating Fleas

-In our last post I told you how to save money on flea treatment by splitting large tubes of Advantage, made by Bayer, and Frontline, made by Merial.
-You can do the same thing and save money treating fleas with Revolution but there are a couple of differences.
+In another post, I told you how to save money on flea treatment by splitting large tubes of Advantage, made by Bayer, and Frontline, made by Merial.
+You can do the same thing and save money treating fleas with Revolution, known internationally as Stronghold, but there are a couple of differences.

-Advantage and Frontline are regulated by the EPA and are now available over the counter.
+Advantage and Frontline are regulated by the EPA and have long been available over the counter.
 Revolution, made by Zoetis, still requires a prescription and is regulated by the FDA rather than the EPA.

 The largest packet of Revolution is PLUM colored (for Extra Large Dogs) and is labeled for dogs 85.1 – 130 lbs.
 The volume of each dose of topical solution is 3 mL and the concentration of the drug is 120 mg/ml.
 THUS, each dose of PLUM Revolution for Extra Large Dogs (360 mg) can treat 24 kittens or 8 cats!

-Please note: Veterinarians and drug manufacturers warn against tube splitting and doing so may void their liability.
+Please note: Drug manufacturers and some veterinarians warn against tube splitting and doing so may void any liability.
 Some dog-only products, such as Advantix, can kill a cat.
 Do your own research and if you decide to split tubes be sure to:

 - Handle safely – wash your hands thoroughly after use

 - Store properly – in a cool, dark place